fitbit-v/Stories/Lightning/README.md

 * Buttons have click events
 * input and select controls have change events
 * To make something happen in a web page, functions get assigned to these events as event handlers.

+### Block Scope
+Block scoping ensures that any variables defined within those braces don’t become global variables.
+They instead have local scope.
+Having this type of control over how variables are scoped helps you prevent unexpected behaviour in your code.
+* Variables assigned with `let` are always block scoped.
+* Variables assigned with `let` cannot be hoisted.
+* Hoisting occurs when the JavaScript interpreter makes two passes at your code.
+* In the first pass, variable and function declarations are “hoisted” to the top of the code.
+* In the second pass they are evaluated and assignments are made.